kip-dk/angular-xrm-webresource/README.md

 The --prod flag is telling angular to build an optimized version suiteable for production, and the --output-hasning is to tell the build tool not to hash the file names generated.
 The later flag is really convinient for the dynamic 365 scenario, because dynamic 365 is alrady hashing all resources before served to the browser, and new names for all files would be a nightmare to manage when uploading the files to 365.

-As a result of this process, ng build will generate a "dist" folder onder the "...\Demo" folder, containing all the files needed to run the application:
+As a result of this process, ng build will generate a "dist" folder under the "...\Demo" folder, containing all the files needed to run the application:

 ![Add angular app to solution](https://raw.githubusercontent.com/kip-dk/angular-xrm-webresource/master/Documentation/angular-first-build.png)

 As you can see from the folder structure, ng build has create a nice simple structure with very few files.
 One could think that we can simply upload these to Dynamic 365 one by one.
 7 files should not be a big deal.

 But that is not a workable solution.
 On each build of the application, all files need to be updated, because new modules and more might have been added and more.
+Secondly, as we start build the application, adding assets and more, it will generate more files.
 So we wish to automate that part of the process.

-The Dynamic 365 SDK ([Dynamic 365 SDK](https://www.microsoft.com/en-us/download/details.aspx?id=50032)) does contain a solution with a tool (SDK\Tools\WebResourceUtility) to upload a folder including all sub folders, so you could just go with that solution.
+The Dynamic 365 SDK ([Dynamic 365 SDK](https://www.microsoft.com/en-us/download/details.aspx?id=50032)) does contain a solution with a tool (SDK\Tools\WebResourceUtility) to upload a folder including all sub folders as web resource files, so you could just go with that solution.
 [XrmToolBox](http://www.xrmtoolbox.com/) also have a Web Resource manager that allow you to do the same.
-Personally i prefere a process where I can automate the process, and the amout of code needed is fairly small, so that is the approach i will demonstrate here.
+Personally i prefere a process where I can manage and automate the process, and the amount of code needed is fairly small, so that is the approach i will demonstrate here.

+### Creating a simple build tool

+This sample is using the 2011 organization service to create and update web resource, including solution references.
+The advantage of this is that the approach will also work with older versions of Dynamic CRM.
+I did not investigate in details if the methods used here is actually supported by the WebApi, but if that is the case, you might wanna go for that interface instead of using the 2011 OrganizationService.